cvraut/UKB_500K_exome_QC/notes/README.md

 ## 2023 01 15
 - so group 4 & 5 are finished
   - We halfway there lads!
+- processing of group 4 & 5 still looks good
+  - still at 88% variant retention 👍

 ## 2023 01 14
 - so group 2 & 3 are finished & results have been downloaded